How do I get rid of all these @$&^*%! House Sparrows?!

 Observe where they are nesting and install the appropriate netting or deterrent.

-- If you decide to put out bluebird nesting boxes, it’s recommended to install at least two of them about 10 feet apart.
+- If you decide to put out nesting boxes, it’s recommended to install at least two of them about 10 feet apart.
 House Sparrows are very territorial.
 Once they inhabit one box, they typically will prevent other sparrows from using the second box, which leaves it available to other birds.

 - For a more detailed guide about House Sparrow control regarding bluebird boxes, check out this 4 page PDF from the North American Bluebird Society.

 I’m sorry if the above picture is hard to see, but I wanted to show my tube feeder filled with cracked corn placed behind and away from my other feeders.
-Almost all of the House Sparrows are off to the side filling up on cracked corn, while my other bird feeders are available for other birds to feed and eat.
+Almost all of the House Sparrows are off to the right side filling up on cracked corn, while my other bird feeders are available for other birds to feed and eat.

 Here are the food and feeder combinations that seem to work best to control House Sparrows.